switschel/esphome-for-deye/README.md

 # ESPhome for deye

-This ESP config extends the config from https://github.com/klatremis/esphome-for-deye by adding daily metrics and other useful values like Battery Operation, Inverte On/Off to send the inverter to standby ("No Battery") when not needed.
+This ESP config extends the config from https://github.com/klatremis/esphome-for-deye by adding daily metrics and other useful values like Battery Operation, Inverter On/Off to send the inverter to standby ("No Battery") when not needed.

 > **Caution**: Be careful when adding additional entities.
 This could cause Out of Memory Bootloops.
-Remove other not needed entities before adding addtional
+Remove other not needed entities before adding addtional!

 ![image](https://user-images.githubusercontent.com/22115157/211201343-1d54cada-4b2c-40b0-88c4-faf31e17fead.png)